ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 - shapely.

 Feel free to use, update and add features to the developed code according to your purposes.
-Do not hesitate in contacting us for any further clarifications.
+Do not hesitate in contacting us for any further clarifications!